 When people think of Athens they usually envision a hot summer day spent basking near the warm, sparkling waters of the city’s numerous beaches.
 Surprisingly though, Athens is also quite charming during the winter.
 As the capital of Greece (and as one of the oldest capitals in Europe), Athens is filled with plenty of things to do and sites to see.
-Check out my 3-day Athens itinerary here.
+Check out my 3-day Athens itinerary here. or a 2-day Athens itinerary here.
 You’ll find everything from archeological excavations to modern art museums that you enjoy.

 Why You Should Visit Athens in the Winter